Our schools’ programme is shaping up for 2026

 - the North Norfolk schools’ poetry competition

-In association with the Norfolk Rivers Trust we promoted engagement with the natural world through:
+In association with the Norfolk Rivers Trust we promoted engagement with the natural world through 2 hands-on nature workshops in local rivers for primary-school children

-Thanks to The Fishmongers’ Company’s Fisheries’ Charitable Trust and Anglian Water’s Get River Positive Fund, as well as our partnership with the Norfolk Rivers Trust, our schools’ programme was free to all the schools taking part.
+Thanks to The Fishmongers’ Company’s Fisheries’ Charitable Trust and the Holkham Charitable Foundation as well as our partnership with the Norfolk Rivers Trust, our schools’ programme was free to all the schools taking part.

 Find out what pupils and teachers said about their experiences by clicking to this page